Elementary School Program

-Wildwood's elementary program supports the intellectual, social, and emotional development of each child.
-The curriculum encompasses core academic subjects and emphasizes a hands-on approach where children learn to think critically and creatively.
+Wildwood’s elementary program supports the intellectual, social, and emotional development of each child.
+The curriculum encompasses the core academic subjects and emphasizes a project-based, hands-on approach in which children learn to think critically and creatively.

-Children are active learners.
-They read, write stories, complete research projects, compute and solve problems, conduct science experiments, and create performances and artwork.
-Life Skills that children use well into adulthood are incorporated into every facet of the curriculum.
+Children are active learners; they read, write stories, complete research projects, compute and solve problems, conduct science experiments, and create performances and artwork.
+Life Skills that children will use well into adulthood are incorporated into every facet of the curriculum.